santanu-CM/WP-Capacity-Store/README.md

 ## Installation

-1. Upload the `capacity-tshirts-stores` folder to `/wp-content/plugins/` directory
+1. Upload the `Capcity-tshirts-stores` folder to `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Navigate to **Stores > Settings** to configure OAuth credentials
 4. Go to **Stores > Store List** to add your first store